 Upon being accepted to the Caroline County Sheriff's Office as a Deputy Sheriff, you will be assigned an FTO.
 Even if you are an experienced police verteran, you will have to go through the agency FTO program.
 This is mainly used to familiarize you with how our agency rules, regulations, and reporting process functions.
 At the completion of the eight week FTO program you will be assigned to your patrol group for active duty.

-$41,422 trained with 3 years continuous active service with a law enforcement agency.
+$44,252 trained with 2 or more years continuous active service with a law enforcement agency.

 Caroline County Sheriff's Office Deputy Sheriff Benefits: